martgras/esphome/esphome/components/modbus_controller/readme.md

 # Modbus controller component

-## A fork of [esphome](https://github.com/esphome/esphome) adding support for monitoring  modbus slave
+## A fork of [esphome](https://github.com/esphome/esphome) adding support for monitoring a modbus slave

 Initially I created this component only for the EPEVER Trace solar controller (You can find that implementation in the epever branch here. )
 Since alot of my code was already pretty generic I decided to create a general modbus component instead.